 So you won’t likely catch me diving into endless debates with theists over topics like foundationalism versus coherentism or constructivism, nor will I get sucked into arguing about the reliability of ancient historiography.
 I’ll leave that to people far more enamored with philosophy than I am.
 But I still say that if the claims of this faith were true, we wouldn’t really be having these discussions at all.
 The fact that defenders of the Christian faith spend the amount of time that they do obsessing over these things may be the most damning detail of all.

 [Image Source: Adobe Stock]

 * Among the other notable suggestions to this list was the notion that direct revelation from God should have included at least one significant disclosure about the workings of the natural universe, advancing our scientific knowledge at least a little.
-Like the way we imagine contacting advance extraterrestrial life forms would provide us with some cool new tech to make our lives easier.
-But it turns out that God’s people in the Bible tend to be behind the times, rendering them vulnerable to being conquered by just about every surrounding empire that attempted to do so.
-All they needed was iron chariots, and Yahweh’s hands were tied.
+You know, like the way we imagine that contacting advanced extraterrestrial life forms would provide us with some cool new tech to make our lives easier.
+Quite the opposite, it turns out that God’s people in the Bible tend to be behind the times, rendering them vulnerable to being conquered by just about every surrounding empire that attempted to do so.
+All their opponents needed was iron chariots, and Yahweh’s hands were tied.